Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 - https://pypi.org/project/translatepy/

 # TODO
-- Make a script that generates a GitHub action file which runs all files of a directory
+- **Done:** Make a script that generates a GitHub action file which runs all files of a directory
+- Check if input is actually existing text file

 # How to use
 <h3>Create one Ankideck (easier, shorter)</h3>